Certificate Programs That Lead to High-Paying JobsUpdated: February 4, 2022

 Certificate Program 4: Solar Photovoltaic (Solar Panel) Installer

-As the United States transitions more and more rapidly to renewable energy sources, the solar power industry will need to fill jobs accordingly.
+As the United States transitions rapidly to renewable energy sources, the solar power industry will need to fill jobs accordingly.
 Learning to install solar panels provides veterans an outstanding opportunity to break into this growing industry.
-From a training perspective, the Solar Energy International (SEI) provides the SEI Solar Professionals Certificate Program.
+From a training perspective, Solar Energy International (SEI) provides the SEI Solar Professionals Certificate Program.
 Within this program, numerous certifications exist, depending on what aspect of the solar field interests you.

 Certificate Program 5: Paralegal

 In law firms, paralegals are like staff NCOs.
 They do all the behind-the-scenes grunt work to make lawyers’ lives easier.
 And, due to the large number of law firms in the United States, tremendous demand exists for qualified paralegals.
-To meet this demand, many universities offer paralegal certificate programs, which provide a path into high-paying paralegal jobs.
+To meet this demand, many universities offer paralegal certificate programs, which provide a path to high-paying paralegal jobs.

 Certificate Program 6: Optician